A Comprehensive Analytical Model of the Dynamic Z-Pinch: Acknowledgments

 \section{Acknowledgments}

-We would like to thank the entire Laboratory of Plasma Studies staff for recording and providing the experimental data used for comparison with our model as well as H. Fetsch, N. S. Chopra, T. Foster, P. Karypis, and W. Chu for their absolutely invaluable insight throughout the development of this paper.\\ This material is based upon work supported by the U.S. Department of Energy under grant number DE-AC02-09CH11466, and the National Nuclear Security Administration's Stewardship Sciences Academic Programs under grants DE-NA0003746 and DE-NA0004148.
+We would like to thank the entire Laboratory of Plasma Studies staff for recording and providing the experimental data used for comparison with our model as well as H. Fetsch, N. S. Chopra, T. Foster, P. Karypis, W. Chu, and the reviewer for their absolutely invaluable insight throughout the development of this paper.\\ This material is based upon work supported by the U.S. Department of Energy under Grant No. DE-AC02-09CH11466, and the National Nuclear Security Administration's Stewardship Sciences Academic Programs under Grants No. DE-NA0003746 and No. DE-NA0004148.